 Not only is Monster Hunter: World one of the company’s best games ever, it’s also Capcom’s bestselling game of all time, skyrocketing past 15.7 million units sold since its release in January 2018.
 Monster Hunter: World improved upon what the series is about and made it much more accessible to a wider audience.
 Don’t be fooled — it’s still a wonderfully complex game, featuring addicting gameplay loops that hardly get old.
 Its visuals, the sense of awe when facing off against a giant beast, and satisfying progression system make this a great starting point to get into the series.

 Its expansion, Iceborne is not one to skip, either.
 It extrapolates on the foundation of World, adding new and improved mechanics and an all-new, ice-covered area to explore.
-Monster Hunter: World is deep, so make sure you bring a friend or two with you to make things easier.
+Monster Hunter: World is deep, so make sure you play it as a co-op game to make things easier.
 It’s available on PlayStation 4, Xbox One, and PC.
 Switch owners have to skip this one, sadly, but at least you can still play Monster Hunter Generations Ultimate.

 The Legend of Zelda: Minish Cap

 We bet you didn’t know this game was developed by Capcom!
-Released in 2005 (2004 in Japan) for the Game Boy Advance, The Legend of Zelda: The Minish Cap is a delightful entry in the esteemed series.
+Released in 2005 (2004 in Japan) for the Game Boy Advance, The Legend of Zelda: The Minish Cap is a delightful entry in the esteemed series of the best Zelda games.
 Everything from the art style to the music, dungeons, and quirkiness makes this a standout 2D Zelda game.
 In fact, it feels so true to the series that you wouldn’t even know it wasn’t Nintendo-developed.

 The main reason Minish Cap stands out — even to this day — is its shrinking mechanic, which is integrated very cleverly into its puzzles and dungeons.
 In it, Link can shrink down to the size of a pea, giving him the ability to access tiny areas.
 This idea stands the test of time, especially since you don’t see mechanics like it too often.
 Sadly, this one’s trapped on the GBA or in the Wii U’s Virtual Console.
 Let’s keep our fingers crossed for a port of some kind to the Nintendo Switch.